Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 132. **Good things ahead!**
-- DAY: Friday, i woke up, took a shower, did
+- DAY: Friday, i woke up, took a shower, did pilates and took a bus

 gotta lock in in nsbe